jez/blog/source/_posts/2018-01-13-cli-code-review.markdown

 - In a test file, we can change the test and see if it still passes or if it now fails.

-- We can `grep` the project for all places that a function is used (including files *not* changed by this branch).
+- We can `grep` the project for all uses of a function (including files *not* changed by this branch).

 - We can open up related files for cross-referencing.